This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I care for my PICC or midline catheter?

-Your caregiver may want you to do the following to care for your catheter and to reduce your risk of infection or complications:
+Your healthcare provider may want you to do the following to care for your catheter and to reduce your risk of infection or complications:

 - Clean the catheter parts: Clean the caps, hubs, and injection ports before you attach and after you remove tubing from your catheter.
 Open the package that contains the new alcohol pad.
 Put on new medical gloves.
 Use a new alcohol pad for each part you clean.
 Throw away used alcohol pads.

-- Flush your catheter: Your caregiver may give you syringes filled with saline (salt water) or heparin (a blood thinner) to flush your catheter.
+- Flush your catheter: Your healthcare provider may give you syringes filled with saline (salt water) or heparin (a blood thinner) to flush your catheter.

 - Attach the syringe that contains the flushing solution to the end of the catheter tubing.
 Slowly push the fluid out of the syringe and into the catheter.
 Throw away the syringe.
 Clean the end of the catheter or cap with a new alcohol pad.